 CMA, pursuant to a management agreement, provides the services of and compensates the Company's Chief Executive Officer, Chief Financial Officer and all senior and other corporate personnel, who provide management, administrative and creative functions to the Company.
 Although management fees paid to CMA have been disclosed in "Certain Relationships and Related Party Transactions" since the inception of the management agreement in 1992, during 2009, the Commission requested that we modify the presentation of amounts paid to Mr. Nick A. Caporella and Mr. Bracken in the Summary Compensation Table below.
-Because Mr. Nick Caporella owns CMA, the total amount of the management fees we paid to CMA is reflected in the Summary Compensation Table under the caption "All Other Compensation."
-Compensation for Mr. Bracken, who serves as Chief Financial Officer of National Beverage Corp., is paid entirely by CMA.
+As a result, we agreed (for reporting purposes) to include the total management fee paid by the Company to CMA under the caption "All Other Compensation" with respect to Mr. Nick A. Caporella's compensation in the Summary Compensation Table.
+While we believe this method of reporting constitutes a conservative approach due to Mr. Caporella's ownership of CMA, these amounts should not be construed as the actual amount of compensation paid to him by either the Company or CMA.
+Mr. Bracken, who serves as Chief Financial Officer of National Beverage Corp., is also paid entirely by CMA.
 (See "Certain Relationships and Related Party Transactions.")